AIfriendly/Eleven-labs-video-generator/docs/epics.md

 ---
 ## Epic 2: Core Video Generation Pipeline

-Users can provide a simple text prompt and generate a complete video with script, voiceover, images, and compilation. **Addresses root need: Validation that the core dependency on external APIs works and delivers value.**
+Users can provide a simple text prompt and generate a complete video with script, voiceover, images, and compilation. **Includes video timing, aspect ratio, and professional output quality (absorbed from Epic 4).** **Addresses root need: Validation that the core dependency on external APIs works and delivers value.**

 ### Story 2.1: Default Script Generation from Prompt
-As a user, I want the system to automatically generate a script from my text prompt using Google Gemini, so that I don't need to write a script manually.
+As a user, I want the system to automatically generate a script from my text prompt using Google Gemini 2.5 Flash (`gemini-2.5-flash`, with option to switch models), so that I don't need to write a script manually.
 **Acceptance Criteria:**
-**Given** I have provided a text prompt, **When** the script generation process runs, **Then** a coherent script is generated based on my prompt, **And** the system successfully authenticates with the Google Gemini API.
+**Given** I have provided a text prompt, **When** the script generation process runs, **Then** a coherent script is generated based on my prompt using Gemini 2.5 Flash (`gemini-2.5-flash` or user-selected model), **And** the system successfully authenticates with the Google Gemini API.

 ### Story 2.2: Default Text-to-Speech Generation
 As a user, I want the system to automatically generate TTS from the generated script using Eleven Labs, so that I have voiceover for my video without needing to record it.